Feeding pregnant mares correctly and matching the nutrients to the grass, hay and haylage fed is the best way to build the best foal possible.

-A mare needs to have access to the correct nutrients in the correct amounts and most importantly in the correct a balance as the minute an egg is fertilised, growth in the form of cell division starts at a mind blowing pace.
-From just one cell, within 11 months, a newborn foal will be born with over 100 trillion cells and each of these cells has its own special purpose and needs to be fueled and built by accurate nutrition.
+A mare needs to have access to the correct nutrients in the correct amounts and most importantly in the correct balance as the minute an egg is fertilised, growth in the form of cell division starts at a mind-blowing pace.
+From a single cell, within 11 months, a newborn foal will be born with over 100 trillion cells and each of these cells has its own special purpose and needs to be fuelled and built by accurate nutrition.

-Feeding the pregnant mare with accurate nutrition as a developing embryo will lead to robust, healthy organs and body structure such as bones, tendons and ligaments.
-The health of the future foal is in the breeders hands, there is a lot you can get away with without causing actual death but if you are truly interested in breeding a foal with a healthy long life ahead of it then giving it the best nutritional start right from the moment of conception is crucial.
-You don’t just want your mare and foal to survive, survival is a goal but optimum health and development into a strong resilient adult has to be the discerning breeders goal.
+Feeding the pregnant mare with accurate nutrition as a developing embryo will lead to robust, healthy organs and body structures such as bones, tendons and ligaments.
+The health of the future foal is in the breeder’s hands, there is a lot you can get away with without causing actual death but if you are truly interested in breeding a foal with a healthy long life ahead of it then giving it the best nutritional start right from the moment of conception is crucial.
+You don’t just want your mare and foal to survive, survival is a goal but optimum health and development into a strong resilient adult have to be the discerning breeder’s goal.